Duxter7/GA-English-Notes/IT English 10 (A2+).md

 You can't smoke here
 You should work harder
-You must write the report
+You must (have to; gotta) write the report by Friday